-- Assess if anyone is injured and provide medical assistance to the best of your ability. - Call other staff members for assistance is required. - Do not move seriously injured persons unless they are in immediate danger or further injury. - Call 911 for help.
+- Assess if anyone is injured and provide medical assistance to the best of your ability. - Call other staff members for assistance if required. - Do not move seriously injured persons unless they are in immediate danger of further injury. - · Call 911 for help.